isomerpages/govtech-stp/_rgl/00b-rgl-faq.md

 - A valid SafeTravel Pass approval letter (the date of entry to Singapore must fall within the period of entry stated in the letter).
 - A valid visa to enter Singapore (for visa-required passport holders who are short-term visitors to Singapore).
 - A valid certificate of negative result for a COVID-19 PCR test taken within 72 hours before departure for Singapore (the certificate must be issued by an authorised COVID-19 testing facility designated by the government of the country/region the traveller is departing from.)
 The certificate should also be in English or accompanied by an English translation.
-- Proof of transportation arrangements to depart from Singapore (e.g. air, train and bus return ticket).
+- Proof of return transportation arrangements to depart from Singapore (e.g. air, train and bus return ticket).
 Travellers arriving by air who do not produce a return air ticket during pre-boarding checks may be refused boarding.

 ### **Testing Arrangements Upon Arrival in Singapore**